Nicolasopf/Hangman/README.md

 ## Hangman project in python

-The program select a random word from wordlist.txt, also prints the traditional hangman.
+The program select a random word from wordlist.txt, also prints the traditional hangman